 - Knights of Columbus

 - Catholic Life Insurance

 Mutual Life Insurance Policies Compared to Stock Life Insurance Policies

-One advantage of purchasing a life insurance policy from a mutual life company is the strong history of dividend payments paid to policyholders by many of these companies.
+One of the advantages of life insurance from a mutual company is the strong history of dividend payments paid to policyholders by many of these organizations.
 As dividends are treated as a return of premium by the IRS, they are not taxable to the policyholders who receive them.

 Without the need to also return profits in the form of dividends to shareholders as well, mutual life insurers are typically able to build up larger surpluses considered in relation to total assets than stock insurers, helping support consistent dividend payments.

 This strategy reflects the generational approach of mutual life insurers, who focus on managing their companies to enable them to provide coverage for multiple generations of policyholders.

 Another advantage associated with life insurance policies sold by mutual insurers is that these firms are known for delivering similar treatment to their complete book of business, meaning that when payout rates are lowered due to falling interest rates, these companies typically lower them for older policies as well as for newer policies.